vistadataproject/vistadataproject.github.io/demo/index.md

 -----
 ### CPRS / RPC Server Installation

-The Computerized Patient Record System (CPRS) is a Windows-based graphical user interface that runs on top of the VISTA Server.
-According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), it remains one of the most highly regarded by physicians in the U.S.
+The Computerized Patient Record System (CPRS) is the Windows graphical user interface ("thick client") integrated to the VISTA Server.
+According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), CPRS remains one of the most highly regarded integrated EHR interfaces in the U.S.

 CPRS can be installed and runs on all currently supported versions of Microsoft Windows.
 If one wishes to install CPRS on MacOS or LinuxOS, one first needs to create a virtual Windows environment using virtualization.
 One can use either the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisors, and then install Windows in this hypervisor.
 Microsoft also offers free versions of pre-built, virtualized versions of their Windows OS for download for several hosted hypervisors [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).